ryanlopezzzz/EEG/README.md

 ### Instrumental Amplifier (gain ~91)
 <img src="images/circuit1.png" width=400>
 Alpha wave signals is 15-50 uV so we need a lot of amplification in the circuit.
-An instrumentation amplifier takes as its inputs 2 voltages, and outputs the difference between the two multiplied by some gain given by: G = 1 + (50.5 kOhm)/R, where R is the total resistance between pin 1 and 8.
+(LETS CITE INFORMATION) An instrumentation amplifier takes as its inputs, 2 voltages, and outputs the difference between the two multiplied by some gain given by: G = 1 + (50.5 kOhm)/R, where R is the total resistance between pin 1 and 8.
 Note it is possible to make home-made instrumentation amplifier usually with 3 op-amps.
 However, it suffers from a low CMRR unless precision resitors are used.
+(CITE DIY)

 ### 1st Notch Filter (60 HZ, gain = 1)
 <img src="images/circuit2.png" width=600>